Modern slavery act transparency statement

 1. Introduction

-This statement sets out actions taken by OHFT to understand all potential modern slavery and human trafficking risks and to implement effective systems and controls.
+This statement sets out actions taken by OHFT to understand all potential modern slavery and human trafficking risks and to implement effective systems, controls and best practice in order take all reasonable steps to prevent slavery and human trafficking.
+We expect our staff and suppliers to comply with the legislation and report any concerns where they may have them.

-OHFT provides physical, mental health and social care for people of all ages across Oxfordshire, Buckinghamshire, Swindon, Wiltshire, Bath and North East Somerset.
-Our services are delivered at community bases, hospitals, clinics and people’s homes.
-We focus on delivering care as close to home as possible.
+OHFT provides physical, mental health, learning disability and social care for people of all ages across Oxfordshire, Buckinghamshire, Bath and North East Somerset, Swindon and Wiltshire.
+The Trust’s services are delivered at community bases, hospitals, clinics and in people’s homes.
+The Trust focuses on delivering care as close to home as possible.
+Further information can be found on the ‘About us’ pages of the Trust’s website.

 Our supply chains enable the procurement of a wide range of goods and services on behalf of our clients and service users.